U.S. accuses Russia after Putin warning on gas supplies to Europe

 In Ukraine, pro-Russian separatists occupying two official buildings in the eastern cities of Donetsk and Luhansk rejected a government offer of an amnesty in exchange for laying down their weapons.

-That raised fears that the authorities could follow through on a threat to use force to clear the buildings that have been occupied since last weekend.
+This raised fears that the authorities could follow through on a threat to use force to clear the buildings which have been occupied since last weekend.

 Protesters wearing bullet-proof vests and armed with Kalashnikov rifles in a former KGB headquarters in Luhansk said they would lay down their weapons only if Kiev agreed to hold a referendum on the future of the largely Russian-speaking region.